 Whether you are separating from a spouse or have a paternity action, the children often get caught in the middle.
-It can be difficult for parents to think about not spending all their time with their child, but the fact remains that if parents are no longer together, this is impossible.
-Children deserve to spend time with each of their parents, and child custody orders are designed to ensure that happens on a safe level for everyone involved.
-Our team will help guide you through the process and ensure you are asking for an arrangement that is in the best interest of the children, to make certain they can enjoy quality time with both of their parents (when it is safe to do so).
+It can be difficult for parents to think about not spending all their time with their child, but the fact remains that, if parents are no longer together, this is impossible.
+A Carlsbad child custody lawyer from Erica Bloom Law can help create a custody arrangement for you and your children.

 In establishing child custody, there are several things the judge will look at to make the appropriate recommendation.
 In order to ensure you get a custody arrangement you are comfortable with, we recommend working with us to mediate an agreement between you and the other parent.
 This is the best way to maintain some control and give your children the time they need with both parents.
 However, if you can’t come to an agreement, we will help you create a request that is more likely to be looked at favorably by the judge in your case.

 When left up to the judge to decide, there are a number of factors that will come into play, including:

 Balancing a child’s physical, emotional, and educational needs will always be the primary concern of a judge when finalizing a child custody arrangement.
 They will assess the type of impact that each parent will have on the child’s development and overall well-being.
 This is to ensure that the custody arrangement is positioned to create a stable and nurturing environment for the child, with as minimal disruption as possible from a divorce.

 A judge will also look into a child’s typical routine, ties to their community, and educational opportunities to ensure that they will not miss out on anything that is important to their growth.